Raymond Cattell: Personality theory

 The books listed above document a programmatic series of empirical research studies based on quantitative personality data derived from objective tests (T-data), from self-report questionnaires (Q-data), and from observer ratings (L-data).
 They present a theory of personality development over the human life span, including effects on the individual's behavior from family, social, cultural, biological, and genetic influences, as well as influences from the domains of motivation and ability.

 As Hans Eysenck at the Institute of Psychiatry, London remarked:"Cattell has been one of the most prolific writers in psychology since Wilhelm Wundt....According to the Citation Index, he is one of the ten most cited psychologists, and this is true with regard to not only citations in social science journals but also those in science journals generally.
 Of the two hundred and fifty most cited scientists, only three psychologists made the grade, namely, Sigmund Freud in the first place, then the reviewer [H.J.
 Eysenck], and then Cattell.
 Thus there is no question that Cattell has made a tremendous impression on psychology and science in general."

+He was a controversial figure due in part to his friendships with, and intellectual respect for, white supremacists and neo-Nazis.